 Founding Imaginismas

-Ryan Katz, EdD, MA, is a devious storyteller and an inspired learner who’s usually grumpy and grinning at the same time.
-From a decade teaching English and directing Kairos retreats at an all-boys Jesuit high school, Ryan developed a deep appreciation for the Ignatian approach to learning through experience, reflection, and action.
+Six, a.k.a.
+Ryan, is a devious storyteller and an inspired learner who’s usually grumpy and grinning at the same time.
+From a decade teaching English, coaching basketball, and directing Kairos retreats at an all-boys Jesuit high school, Ryan developed a deep appreciation for the Ignatian approach to learning through experience, reflection, and action.

-His doctoral research explored how our relationship to being curious shapes and limits our educational journeys, leading him to theorize that (a) there are at least six ways to connect to curiosity—observering, seeking, expressing, storytelling, playing, and traveling—and (b) we’re taught to connect to only three, severing us from what matters outside of the classroom.
+His doctoral research explored how our relationship to being curious shapes and limits our learning, leading him to theorize that there are six ways humans connect to curiosity—observing, hunting, manipulating, storytelling, playing, and coddiwompling—and that we’re typically encouraged to connect to only three.
+As a result, many have lost the link between learning (iterating) and nourishing the human spirit.

-Ryan thrives in intimate environments where artists and learners can ask meaningful questions and iterate into their own exploration.
-He embraces the idea of “coddiwompling”—setting out purposefully toward unclear destinations—and finds that this approach often leads to meaningful discoveries.
+Hobbes thrives in intimate learning environments where artists and learners can ask meaningful questions and iterate into their own exploration—he calls this “coddiwompling”—setting out purposefully toward unclear destinations—and finds that this approach often leads to meaningful discoveries.

 Jane Weintraub, MS